 Visual merchandising allows for both goods and services to be displayed to highlight their features and turn a passive looker into an active buyer.
 The purpose of such visual merchandising is to attract, engage, and motivate the customer towards making a purchase.

 Visual merchandising helps to:

 Generate impulse sales

-Graphic design plays a vital role in developing and maintaining a consistent brand strategy that positively influences consumer behavior and allows visual merchandising to be flexible.
-Visual merchandising augments the retail design of a store, and is one of the most vital stages in prepping out a store in a way customers find it attractive and appealing.
+Graphic design plays a vital role in developing and maintaining a consistent brand strategy that positively influences consumer behaviour and allows visual merchandising to be flexible.
+Visual merchandising augments the retail design of a store and is one of the most vital stages in prepping out a store in a way customers find it attractive and appealing.

 Visual merchandising is an important part of product and brand management, as well as marketing.
 It involves attracting customers to retail stores and presenting merchandise in a manner that will appeal to consumers.

-Any companies that manufacture or market products through retail establishments must utilise effective design and visual merchandising techniques in order to win the customer.
+Any companies that manufacture or market products through retail establishments must utilise effective design and visual merchandising techniques in order to win customers.